-One of the best things in Santorini, is its houses!
-They are small and white, built according to Cycladic architecture, making contrast with the blue surrounding.
+One of the best things in Santorini is its houses!
+They are small and white, built according to Cycladic architecture, making a contrast with the blue surrounding.

 Tip: The best way to enjoy the breathtaking view of Santorini is to have a coffee or a drink at one of the many balconies around the island.

 Wondering if getting from Athens to Santorini is easy?